NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. The battery terminals need to be close to the jumper to minimize the length of the high-current trace between them.
 It should be just a few mm long.
 2. The jumper needs to be close to the voltage regulator to minimize the length the high-current trace between them.
 Just a few mm’s away.
-3. The wire bridge needs to be close to the battery’s negative terminal to minimize the length of the trace connect them.
+3. The wire bridge needs to be close to the battery’s negative terminal to minimize the length of the trace connecting them.
 Again, a few mm’s.
 4. The capacitors for the voltage regulator need to be as close as possible to the regulator.

 Section 10 of the voltage regulator data sheet has detailed instruction for layout your power supply.
 Follow them as closely as possible.
 Your 0805 caps are not quite small enough to do exactly what they request, but you can come close.